 Pla de l'Estany

-The Comapedrosa Hut is at the foot of the highest peak in Andorra, between the Comapedrosa pass and the Estany de les Truites lake.
+The Comapedrosa Shelter is found at the foot of the highest peak in Andorra, between the Collet del Comapedrosa and the Estany de les Truites.